realumhelp/Creality-K1-and-K1-Max_wiki/Install-Official-Builds.md

 <br />

+- With my script you can do this:

   - `Install Moonraker and Nginx` -> To install official and upgradable build of Moonraker
   - `Install Fluidd (port 4408)` -> To install on port 4408 latest official and upgradable build of Fluidd
   - `Install Mainsail (port 4409)` -> To install on port 4409 latest official and upgradable build of Mainsail